Phonological and Phonemic Awareness. What's the difference?

 However, we all know that children progress at different rates in their learning.
 For this reason, as a first-grade teacher, you should be prepared to teach phonemic awareness right from the start of the school year.

-Second and third-grade teachers who have students who are struggling to read should also assess their student’s phonemic awareness to see if there are still gaps holding their students back.
+Second and third-grade teachers who have students who are struggling to read should also assess their students' phonemic awareness to see if there are still gaps holding them back.

 How do I know where to start?

-Using a screener is an effective way to identify where your student is at with their phonemic awareness development.
+Using a screener is an effective way to identify where your students are at with their phonemic awareness development.

-Screening your students does take time, but it is time well spent to inform your individualized and whole group instruction.
+Screening your students takes time, but it is well spent to inform your individualized and whole group instruction.

 download a free screener to help you assess the phonemic awareness skills of your students

-Keep an eye on your inbox for this screener and information about using the screener and what to do once you have data on your students.
+Keep an eye on your inbox for this screener, information about using the screener, and what to do once you have data on your students.

 Perhaps you are ready to dive in and start working on phonemic awareness.
-Since it's an oral skill, all you need is words to get started.
-Check out this set of over 200 word lists.
+Since it's an oral skill, you only need words to get started.
+Check out this set of over 215 word lists.
 You will have exactly what you need to start your phonemic awareness program!
 Click the image below to check out the resource.

 Take a moment to pin this post so you can refer back to it later.